Younger (TV series)

 Younger is an American comedy-drama television series created and produced by Darren Star.
 It is based on the 2005 novel of the same title by Pamela Redmond Satran.
 The single-camera series premiered on TV Land on March 31, 2015, and has received generally positive reviews from critics.
 Ahead of the fifth season's premiere, it was renewed for a sixth season, which premiered on June 12, 2019.
 In July 2019, TV Land renewed the series for a seventh and final season, making it the longest-running original series in the network's history.

 The series moved from TV Land to Paramount+ and Hulu for its seventh and final season, which premiered on April 15, 2021, and concluded on June 10, 2021.
 The seventh season was later aired on TV Land.

 Synopsis

-Set in New York City, this drama-comedy focuses on the personal and professional life of freshly divorced 40-year-old single mother Liza Miller, who's forced back into the workforce after a contentious split from her gambling ex-husband and has to find a way to pay for her daughter Caitlin's college tuition.
-She tries to get back into publishing, but quickly realizes how ageist it had gotten when she was away.
-After a kind compliment from a hot tattoo artist at a bar and with the help of her roommate and best friend, she decides to pass herself off as a 26-year-old in order to get an assistant job.
-Liza quickly realizes how hard it is to keep her two lives separate when they often collide.
+Set in New York City, after a contentious divorce with her gambling ex husband, a single 40 year old mom, Liza Miller, is forced to look for work as she needs to continue paying for her daughter's college education, however, she quickly realizes how the job market became ageist over the years.
+However, after a freak encounter with an attractive tattoo artist, Josh, who thinks she's in her mid 20s, Liza decides not only reboot her career, but her entire life as a mid 20-something to help get her a job.
+However, she realizes she needs to work twice as hard to keep both her old and new life separate as there are times when they collide at inopportune times.